3. SHELF it · Book Review Actions · Book Reviews · Business · Leadership

 Category: 3 – SHELF it (All Categories are 1 – Read ASAP!, 2 – BUY it!, 3 – SHELF it, 4 – SOMEDAY it)

 Comments: I think this book is a good place to start if it is one of the first books you read about leadership and culture.
 Dan Coyle pieces together many wise notes – the importance of vulnerability, psychological safety, sharing appreciation, etc. – with a collection of good stories.
-It just didn’t work for me.
+It just didn’t resonate deeply with me at the time.

 Insights that resonated: Trust in a team is proportional to psychological safety.